dfmorrison/pyactup/doc/index.rst

 out three units one third of the time and zero units the rest.
 In this example code the choice is made by each virtual participant over the course of 60 rounds, learning from the experience of previous rounds.
-And the results are collected over 10,000 independent participants, and the number of risky choices, averaged over all participants, is plotted.
+And the results are collected over 10,000 independent participants, and the number of risky choices at each round, averaged over all participants, is plotted.

 This code uses two other Python packages, `matplotlib <https://matplotlib.org/>`_ and `tqdm <https://tqdm.github.io/>`_.
-Neither is actually used by the model proper, and the code can be rearranged to dispense with them, if preferred. ``Matplotlib`` is used to generate a graph of the results, and ``tqdm`` to display a progress indicator, as this example takes on the order of twenty seconds to run in CPython.
+Neither is actually used by the model proper, and the code can be rearranged to dispense with them, if preferred. ``Matplotlib`` is used to draw a graph of the results, and ``tqdm`` to display a progress indicator, as this example takes on the order of twenty seconds to run in CPython.

-Download the source code for the `safe, risky <http://halle.psy.cmu.edu/pyactup/examples/safe_risky.py>`_ example.

 .. code-block:: python
     :linenos: